A “Cheat Sheet” for Using Essential Oils Safely

 Children are especially vulnerable to the strength of essential oils and much care should be given as consequences can be harsh.
 Treat essential oils like you would any other powerful medicine and keep them out of the reach of children.

-Casual, daily, “preventative” use of internal oils, although popular, is over-rated and not recommended, as you are putting yourself at greater risk for negative reactions the more you consume.
+Casual, daily, “preventative” internal use of oils, although popular, is over-rated and not recommended, as you are putting yourself at greater risk for negative reactions the more you consume.
 Burns, scars, ulcers, liver failure, and cancer, are some of the effects of long-term internal use.

 Ingestion of essential oils has its place, but must be approached cautiously and under the guidance of a trained aromatherapist.
 Essential oil company reps are trained in sales, not aromatherapy.